mpc-msri/EzPC/Athos/Networks/SqueezeNetCIFAR10/README.md

 This folder contains code for the SqueezeNet network on the CIFAR10 dataset.
-Original source code is taken from [this](https://github.com/kaizouman/tensorsandbox/tree/master/cifar10/models/squeeze) github repo and modified slightly for our purposes.
+Original source code of model is taken from [this](https://github.com/kaizouman/tensorsandbox/tree/master/cifar10/models/squeeze) github repo.
+For preprocessing the code is based on [this github repo](https://github.com/deep-diver/CIFAR10-img-classification-tensorflow).
+Both the model and preprocessing code were further modified for our purposes.

 ## Setup
 - Setup CIFAR10 dataset first using the following command: `cd ../../HelperScripts && ./SetupCIFAR10.sh && cd -`.
 This sets up the CIFAR10 dataset in this folder:`../../HelperScripts/CIFAR10/`.